mirnakg/pset4/README.md

 - *proteomics_common_Ecoli.py* python code used to generate a table of proteins common between the two datasets and saves common protein list along with fold changes in persister and biofilm populations as an excel sheet in the **data folder**.
 - *common_protein_heatmap.mat* matlab code used to generate heatmap based on data obtained from *proteomics_common_Ecoli.py* python code.

-**Data folder**: contains published data needed to produce figure, see data section in this README.md.
+**Data folder**: contains the following:
+- published data needed to produce figure, see data section in this README.md.
 - *persister_biofilm_common.xls* is obtained from python code described above and contains common protein list along with fold changes in persistor and biofilm populations
 - *common_protein_heatmap_MATLABdata.m* in this folder that can be used directly with the MATLAB code in the code folder to produce figure.